 Counseling Ministry Concepts for the Elderly

 “If a congregation has no older members, it’s too bad!”
 That nugget of wisdom from a quotable quote this author heartily agrees.
-For many congregations there will be no shortage of older members any time soon.
+For many congregations, there will be no shortage of older members any time soon.

-From the National Census and Statistics Office report, in the projected year 2000 population, the elderly aged 60 years old and above include 6.35 percent or 4.98 million of the 78.4 million total populations of the Philippines.
-Of the 4.98 million senior citizens in our country, 40 percent or 1.9 million are in the 70 years old and above bracket.
+From the National Census and Statistics Office report, in the projected year 2000 population, the elderly aged 60 years old and above include 6.35 per cent or 4.98 million of the 78.4 million total populations of the Philippines.
+Of the 4.98 million senior citizens in our country, 40 per cent or 1.9 million are in the 70 years old and above bracket.

 While the statistics seemed to project a minority figure, it is not a reason to neglect the senior citizens.
-The church has still the mission to do with the senior citizens.
+The church has still a mission to do with the senior citizens.
 Besides, the population age of the Philippines is getting older.

-Until the inception of Pastoral Care and Counseling and Clinical Pastoral Education subjects in the curriculum, women and men in training for pastoral ministry could complete a Bachelor’s and Master’s level degree without hearing any lectures, discussions, or reading any books on the challenges of ministry among older adults.
+Until the inception of Pastoral Care and Counseling and Clinical Pastoral Education subjects in the curriculum, women and men in training for pastoral ministry could complete a Bachelor’s and Master’s level degree without hearing any lectures, discussions, or reading any books challenges of ministry among older adults.

-Providentially, our college of theology is now appraised of the necessity to prepare ministerial students for ministry on all sectors, including the elderly.
+Providentially, our college of theology is now appraised of the necessity to prepare ministerial students for ministry in all sectors, including the elderly.
 At present, there is no cause for worry because we could see in almost all Baptist churches that there is an existing ministry for the elderly.

 However, ministry with the elderly should not only be expressed in terms of giving them importance through the choir, senior citizen Sundays, and detailing them as visitation team members.
 Pastoral counseling and care ought to be emphasized too.